JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ### Filesystem initialization

-Ensure that your /data/db and /opt/config directories are empty and writeable by you, and then initialize them:
+Ensure that your `$DATA_DIR` (default: /data/db) and `$CONFIG_DIR` (default: /opt/config) directories are empty and writeable by you, and then initialize them:

 ```
 ./manage.sh init-filesystem
 ```

+You must now manually edit the files found under $CONFIG_DIR.
+You can use these configuration files to customize much of the JACS environment, but the following customizations are necessary for MouseLight deployments:

-By default, self-signed TLS certificates are generated and placed in $CONFIG_DIR/certs.
-Overwrite them with your real certificates if possible.
+1. `certs/*` - By default, self-signed TLS certificates are generated and placed here.
+You should overwrite them with the real certificates for your host.
+2. `api-gateway/nginx/nginx.conf` - Customize which services you want to run by removing the blocks you don't need.
+You can also set up a custom DNS resolver if your environment requires it.
+3. `auth-service/config.json` - If you are using LDAP for authentication, this configuration must point to your OpenLDAP or AD server.

 ### Database initialization